idvorkin/idvorkin.github.io/_d/ai-testing.md

 ### Who is the funnier LLM

 One of my AI creations is an improv coach.
 A key requirement of said coach is that it is funny.
-How the heck can I tell if GPT3.5, GPT4, or Claude is funnier?
+How the heck can I tell if GPT-3.5, GPT-4, or Claude is funnier?

-I found a package called PromptFoo, which is most of what I want
+I found a package called PromptFoo, which is most of what I want.

 See the [code here](https://github.com/idvorkin/nlp/commit/9b5af637477099c6562c80f46ad2a3cec65d6c27), and you can interact with a [live file here](https://app.promptfoo.dev/eval/f:e66b7a20-67b1-4e78-a0bd-63a3f7f30f96/).